-I’m a university student, retail assistant, and bartender at the age of 20.
+I’m a university student, retail assistant, social media intern and bartender at the age of 20.
 Through hard saving and a strong passion, I have been able to travel independently to countries such as Laos, Cambodia, India, and Morocco – just to name a few.
 Inspiration is all you need sometimes to kick-start a dream you never knew you had.
 Although apparently, I have always been independent.
 On day two of kindergarten, I told mum I would walk to school by myself.
 I had been there once, so I knew my way around.

 In 2005 my family moved overseas and lived in the Solomon Islands for several years.
 The Solomon Islands is a country consisting of six major islands and over 900 smaller islands above Australia lying to the east of Papua New Guinea and northwest of Vanuatu.
 I grew up in the country’s capital, Honiara, and through primary school, I weaved grass skirts, learned how to island dance, cut coconuts with bush knives (machete’s) and traveled to different islands with friends during the school holidays.
 It was there I learned to love adventure and developed a passion for experiencing a new culture.